Competencies Main Areas

 Students

-• Characteristics, needs, and experiences of student populations, especially those that are first-generation,low-income, and racially minoritized.
+• Characteristics, needs, and experiences of student populations, especially those that are first-generation, low-income, and racially minoritized.

-• Student development, and identity and intersectionality theories
+• Student development, and identity/ intersectionality theories

 • Importance of creating and maintaining equitable and inclusive environments